Py-Lambdas/code-challenges/Add/README.md

 Change directory in your terminal to the `Add` directory and then run `python -m unittest` to run the tests for this challenge.

+If you'd like to try the bonus challenges, you'll want to comment out the noted lines of code in the test file to test them properly.

-Feel free to reference the tests if you have any confusion about the expected behavior of the add function.
+Finally, Feel free to reference the tests if you have any confusion about the expected behavior of the add function.

 Good luck!